 Increases in body mass index (BMI) have been associated with increased prevalence of asthma93.
-Weight reduction in obese patients with asthma has been demonstrated to improve lung function, symptoms, morbidity, and health status94 (Evidence B).
+Weight reduction in obese patients with asthma, including by bariatric surgery, has been has been demonstrated to improve lung function, symptoms, morbidity, and health status94 (Evidence B).